Our History

 Larry Sly retires and passes the torch to new CEO & President, Joel Sjostrom.

-COVID-19 hits and the Food Bank does not stop service; drive-thru distributions are added to keep recipients and volunteers safe.
+COVID-19 hits and the Food Bank does not stop service; drive-thru distributions help to keep recipients and volunteers safe.
 The National Guard helps assemble food boxes and the Food Bank distributes a record-breaking 40 million pounds of food in a single year.

 Kitchen-free boxes are created to help displaced fire survivors and others needing meals not requiring refrigeration or heating.
 The Food Bank of Contra Costa and Solano is Feeding America's West Coast hub for disaster response.